vtex-apps/product-specifications/docs/README.md

 <!-- DOCS-IGNORE:start -->
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-0-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-App that provides blocks to render product specifications.
+The Product Specifications app provides blocks to render product specification data.

 ![Product Specifications Example](https://user-images.githubusercontent.com/284515/90801619-859c6580-e2ec-11ea-9a7d-6e80d8f3d315.png)

 ## Configuration

-In this section, you first must **add the primary instructions** that will allow users to use the app's blocks in their store, such as:
+### Step 1 - Adding the Product Specifications app to your theme's dependencies

-1. In your theme's `manifest.json`, add the Product Specification app as a dependency:
+In your theme's `manifest.json`, add the Product Specification app as a dependency:

 ```json
 "dependencies": {